radar/guides/ember.md

 This creates a couple of sub-directories within `app/assets/javascripts`:

 * `models`: These are the objects which will talk with our API to retrieve data from it.
 * `controllers`: Used for decorating the models with display logic.
-Similar concept to helpers within Rails.
+Similar concept to decorators within Rails.
 * `views`: A place to put complicated view logic.
 * `components`: Reusable pieces of the application.
 * `routes`: Code that tells Ember what to do when a specific route is requested.